HEaslea/SDE_Notes/GENERAL/CMake Managing Dependencies.md

 ### Using Dependencies When They Are Not Present On The System

 The `FetchContent` module is the one for us.
-This is a user friendly module over the `ExternalProject` module, which is a little more fucked.
+This is a user friendly module over the `ExternalProject` module, which is a little more screwed up.
 `FetchContent` brings in dependencies during the **Configuration** stage;
 `ExternalProject` brings in dependencies during the **Build** stage;